sodadata/docs/soda-library/run-a-scan.md

 ### Scan failed

 Check results indicate whether check passed, warned, or failed during the scan.
-However, if a scan itself failed to complete successfully, Soda Cloud displays a warning message in the **Datasets** dashboard under the dataset for which scans have failed.
-Soda Cloud does not send an email or Slack notification when a scan fails.
+However, if a scan itself failed to complete successfully, Soda Cloud displays a warning in the **Datasets** dashboard to indicate the dataset for which a scheuled scan has failed.

+See [Manage scheduled scans]({% link soda-cloud/scan-mgmt.md %}) for instructions on how to set up scan failure alerts.

 ![scan-failed](/assets/images/scan-failed.png){:height="550px" width="550px"}

 ### Examine scan logs

+{% include scan-logs.md %}

+Alternatively, you can access the scan logs from within an agreement.

 1. To examine a detailed scan log of the lastest scheduled scan for an agreement, navigate to **Agreements**, then click to select an agreement.
 2. In the **Agreement** dashboard, click **See results** in the **Last scan** tile, then click the **Scan Logs** tabs.